 - 2.1.
-The Board shall appoint an Internal Audit Head, a Chief Audit Executive or its equivalent position, who shall oversee and be responsible for the Internal Audit activity of the Corporation. - 2.2 The Internal Audit Head reports functionally to the Audit Committee and administratively to the CEO. - 2.3 The Internal Audit Head shall have no executive or managerial powers and duties in the Corporation except those relating to the management of the Internal Audit. - 2.4 Internal Audit shall have an independent status and will not be involved in the day-to-day internal checking systems of the business units and corporate centers in the Corporation.
+The Board shall appoint a Chief Audit Executive or its equivalent position, who shall oversee and be responsible for the Internal Audit activity of the Corporation. - 2.2 The Chief Audit Executive reports functionally to the AURROC and administratively to the CEO. - 2.3 The Chief Audit Executive shall have no executive or managerial powers and duties in the Corporation except those relating to the management of the Internal Audit. - 2.4 Internal Audit shall have an independent status and will not be involved in the day-to-day internal checking systems of the business units and corporate centers in the Corporation.
 It is the responsibility of Management to plan, organize, and direct activities to provide reasonable assurance that established goals will be achieved.
 Internal Audit will examine and evaluate the planning, organizing, and directing processes established and maintained by Management.